Walden, Colorado

-Walden is the Statutory Town that is the county seat, the most populous community, and the only incorporated municipality in Jackson County, Colorado, United States.
+Walden is the Statutory Town that is the county seat of, the most populous community in, and the only incorporated municipality in Jackson County, Colorado, United States.
 It is situated in the center of a large open valley called North Park.
 People from Walden and the surrounding area refer to themselves as "North Parkers".
-The town population was 608 at the 2010 census.
+The town population was 606 at the 2020 census.
 The town sits at an elevation of 8099 ft.
-It was established in 1889 and was incorporated 2 December 1890.
+It was established in 1889 and was incorporated December 2, 1890.
 Mark A. Walden, an early postmaster, gave the community his name.